Animal lover's inspiring journey

 Xanthe’s treatment ended up being two and a half years.

-Jo said a secret weapon early on in her treatment was Make-A-Wish.
-Within the first three months, they had heard about Make-A-Wish, and the nurses treating Xanthe would distract her with talk about what her wish might involve.
+Jo said a secret weapon early on in Xanthe's treatment was Make-A-Wish.
+Within the first three months, they'd heard about Make-A-Wish, and the nurses treating Xanthe would distract her by discussing what her wish might involve.

-“The nurses would sit there, and every time she was sick and they had to poke and prod Xanthe - they’d ask ‘what are you going to wish for’,” Jo said.
+“Whenever the nurses had to poke and prod Xanthe - they’d ask ‘what are you going to wish for’,” Jo said.

 “I think it was an amazing tool for them to be able to use.
 And as a parent, it makes that moment of watching your kid receive treatment, easier.

 “You see the nurses encourage the child’s imagination to take them away from those moments where they are in pain.
-If kids can be distracted enough to be thinking of animals or puppies or big cites or whatever they are wishing for, then the nurses can get the needle in and get the job done.”
+If kids can be distracted enough by dreams of their wishes, the nurses can get the needle in and get the job done.”